-NASAO believes that our nation must continue to make prudent investments to expand, modernize and maintain the nation’s air transportation system while preparing for inevitable
+NASAO believes that our nation must continue to make prudent investments to expand, modernize and maintain the nation’s air transportation system while preparing for inevitable increases in demand.

 NASAO fully recognizes the importance of efforts to reduce the national debt.
 However, NASAO notes that the Airport Improvement Program (AIP) and its associated Aviation Trust Fund are financed by a series of dedicated federal excise taxes, furnished by those who use the system and collected for the purpose of investing in aviation infrastructure.
 The aviation trust fund is self-financed and should not be used to simply reduce the deficit.
 Indeed, the raid on AIP to fund the contract towers and the increasing amounts drawn from the program for FAA operations are a source of great concern.
 System passengers and shippers pay taxes to fund improvements in the system, not to cover government operations and not to cover other expenses already paid for by other means.